The Definitive AKG C414 XLII Review

 AKG C414 XLII Sound quality

 The AKG C414 XLII has a truly exceptional sound, with a warm, expansive sound across the frequency range.
-Whereas the C414 XLII is flat across the spectrum, the XLII has the addition of a gentle openness and sparkle in the higher frequencies.
+Whereas the C414 XLS is largely flat across the spectrum, the XLII has the addition of a gentle openness and sparkle in the higher frequencies.

 This makes it particularly suited to vocalists, for that larger than life presence and sound.
 It also works well with a large selection of instruments, especially anything needing a gentle lift.
 The XLII’s response can easily be tamed in post, so better to have those extra harmonics present incase you need them during mixing.